 “Quoting Shakespeare again?”

-“No.” I repeated her hand gesture spelling out my name and title.
-“Sam Lee, Attorney at Law.”
+“No.” I repeated her hand gesture, spelling out my name and title.
+“Sam Lee, Attorney-at-Law.”

-We laughed heartily until someone grabbed my arm and swung me around.
+Our laughter ceased most abruptly when someone grabbed my arm and swung me around.

-“Careful,” Rebecca said.
+“Take care,” Rebecca said.
 “You just might get a pound of resistance.”

 He gawked at her.
 “Shut your filthy hole!”

 I stepped between them.
-“Now, wait a minute, Mr. Runnels.
-You can’t insult my best friend and neighbor in that manner.
-It was I who badgered you in court, and I might add that I was just doing my duty as a prosecuting attorney.”
+“Now, wait one moment, Mr. Runnels.
+I will not allow you to insult my best friend and neighbor in such a manner.”
+Rebecca pressed close to my left side as I continued, “It was I who badgered you in court … and may I add that I did so to execute my duty as prosecuting attorney.”

 He shoved Rebecca aside.

 “Wha … Wha … What?”
-Mr. Runnels glanced at both.
-“What are you scum doing?”
+Mr. Runnels glanced at them.
+“You ugly rogues!
+Take your crusty paws off me!”

-“You’re under arrest, Mr. Runnels,” one of them said.
+“You are under arrest, Mr. Runnels,” one of them said.

 “Taking a bribe and conspiring to obstruct justice.”

-They escorted him back towards the courthouse.
+They escorted him towards the courthouse.

 I turned to Rebecca.
 “Are you all right?”